namansrivastava09/noor-ai-chatbot/src/README.md

 2. Go to your **[Firebase Console](https://console.firebase.google.com/)** and select your project (`noorchat-3a26e`).
 3. In the left-hand menu, go to **Authentication** -> **Settings** tab.
 4. Under the **Authorized domains** section, click "**Add domain**".
-5. Paste your Netlify URL (e.g., `noor-ai-chatbot.netlify.app`) and click "Add".
+5. Paste your Netlify URL (e.g., `noorchat-3a26e.netlify.app`) and click "Add".

 Your chatbot is now live, secure, and ready to be shared with Katyayani!